Skip to main content

 This publication does not cover penalties and interest assessed through the Racing Privilege Tax Act, the Property Tax Code, or the Real Estate Transfer Tax Act.
 For information on these taxes, see the appropriate tax acts.

-This publication is written in the plain English style so the tax information is easier to understand.
+This publication is written in a plain writing style so the tax information is easier to understand.
 As a result, we do not directly quote Illinois statutes or the Illinois Administrative Code.
 The contents of this publication are informational only and do not take the place of statutes, rules, and court decisions.

 Taxpayer Bill of Rights

-You have the right to call the Department of Revenue for help in resolving tax problems.
+You have the right to call the Department of Revenue (IDOR) for help in resolving tax problems.

 You have the right to privacy and confidentiality under most tax laws.

-You have the right to respond, within specified time periods, to Department notices by asking questions, paying the amount due, or providing proof to refute the Department’s findings.
+You have the right to respond, within specified time periods, to IDOR notices by asking questions, paying the amount due, or providing proof to refute the IDOR findings.

-You have the right to appeal Department decisions, in many instances, within specified time periods, by asking for Department review, by filing a petition with the Illinois Independent Tax Tribunal, or by filing a complaint in circuit court.
+You have the right to appeal IDOR decisions, in many instances, within specified time periods, by asking for department review, by filing a petition with the Illinois Independent Tax Tribunal, or by filing a complaint in circuit court.

 If you have overpaid your taxes, you have the right, within specified time periods, to file for a credit (or, in some cases, a refund) of that overpayment.

-For more information about these rights and other Department procedures, you may write us at the following address:
+For more information about these rights and other IDOR procedures, you may write us at the following address:

 Problems Resolution Office